Amitai Etzioni

-Etzioni is currently the Director of the Institute for Communitarian Policy Studies at The George Washington University, where he also serves as a University Professor and professor of International Affairs.
-His most recent book, Reclaiming Patriotism, was published by University of Virginia Press in September 2019.
+Etzioni was the Director of the Institute for Communitarian Policy Studies at The George Washington University, where he also served as a professor of International Affairs.

 Early life and education

 Amitai Etzioni was born Werner Falk in Cologne, Germany in 1929 to a Jewish family.
-In January 1933, Etzioni was only four years old when the car he was riding in made a sharp turn and, in response, he grabbed a handle that opened the door.
-Etzioni was pulled back into the car at the last moment by his father, but, as noted in his memoir, My Brother's Keeper, this memory foreshadowed the upcoming doom that would overtake his homeland during the Nazi rule.

-Later in 1933, Etzioni and his grandparents were walking through the forest next to Frankfurt when they came upon a forest fire.
-Suddenly, Hitler Youth ventured into the forest, riding in two trucks.
-Etzioni's grandparents reacted by grabbing Amitai and rushing down the hill, without explaining what happened in this close encounter with the Nazis — feeding into his sense of fear and foreboding.
+After fleeing Hitler and settling in Palestine in 1938, his family changed their last name to Etzioni.

 By the time he turned five, both of his parents had escaped to London, which left Etzioni in the care of his grandparents.
 Etzioni was smuggled out of Germany soon afterwards, arriving at a train station in Italy with a non-Jewish relative, who soon reunited Etzioni with his parents.
 Etzioni was stuck with his parents in Athens, Greece for a year, unable to enter Palestine since his family was awarded a bachelor permit instead of a family permit.
 When the paperwork was finally resolved, Etzioni found himself learning Hebrew in Haifa, Mandatory Palestine in the winter of 1937.

 At this time, he began to go by the first name Amitai instead of Werner, since the principal of Etzioni's new school strongly encouraged Etzioni to introduce himself by a Hebrew name.
-He was given the name Amitai based on the Hebrew word for truth (emet) and the name of Jonah's father in the Old Testament (Amittai).
+He was given the name Amitai based on the Hebrew word for truth (emet) and the name of Jonah's father in the Tanach (Amittai).
 Etzioni moved with his family to a small village, Herzliya Gimmel, which served as a base for an emerging community called Kfar Shmaryahu.
 When Etzioni was eight, he moved to the new village, where his family was assigned to a small, boxlike new house and a small farming lot.
 In the spring of 1941, Etzioni's father left to join the Jewish Brigade, which was a Jewish unit formed within the British army.
 Etzioni, at the age of thirteen, was struggling at school, which then caused his mother to send him to a boarding school in Ben Shemen.